Hejarshahabi/PySIC/README.md

     from PySIC import Data

-*The first and second arguments are raster layers of features and label, respectively.
-Invenotry or label values must start from **1** not zero or any negative vlaues, so make sure that **values less than 1** are not associated with any classes in inventory layer.
+*The first and second arguments are features, and label raster, respectively.
 It returns information on data bands, rows and columns and then convert them to a 2D matrices.
 Each column in new training dataset represents an image or feature band, and each row shows a pixel*

     instance=Data.InputData(data,inventory)
+To access your input features and labels in from of arrays

+     InputFeatures = instance.data
+        InputLabels= instance.inv

 *with this code you can get reshaped training features and labels*